survivejs/maintenance-book/manuscript/code-quality/02-code-formatting.md

 You can also run Prettier as a [ESLint plugin](https://github.com/prettier/eslint-plugin-prettier).
 This way Prettier formats all files that go through ESLint and you will not need to repeat glob patterns.

-Let’s install Prettier and eslint-plugin-prettier, assuming you already have ESLint configured as described above:
+Let’s install Prettier and eslint-plugin-prettier, assuming you already have ESLint configured as described in the *Linting* chapter:

 ```bash
 npm install prettier eslint-plugin-prettier --save-dev